 You can check this by going through your Storage permissions in the Settings.

 Do you have installed apps on your phone that can store stuff on your phone and seem unfamiliar?
 If so, it’s possible that someone is spying on you.

 How to remove spy software on Android

 Checking for apps:

-It is possible that a spy app on your phone is installed with a name that uses names like “spy,” “monitor,” and other such unsubtle stuff.
+It is possible that a spyware app on your phone is installed with a name that uses words like “spy,” “monitor,” and other such unsubtle stuff.
 Here’s how you can detect them:

 - Check for suspicious apps.

 Don’t know whether the app you found is suspicious or not?
 Google the name!
 If it’s really an incompetently named spy app, just uninstall it.

 An alternative method is to go rooting through file sections and directories to find ones titled something suspicious.
 Here’s how it’s done:

 - Find My Files or an equivalent app on your device.